 'Journey Through Central Asia' is rated as a physical level 4 tour.
-As a whole, this itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.
+This itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.
 This itinerary also drives through areas of high altitude.
 If you have an existing respiratory, vascular or coronary condition, we recommend checking with your doctor before undertaking this itinerary.
-Driving over the Moldo-Ashuu Pass you will reach the highest point of this tour at 3,346m.
-It is recommended to stay well hydrated and well rested in areas of high altitude.

-- On some days driving distances are very long and it will take the whole day to reach your destination - The 2 hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground - There will be a few days of walking whilst sightseeing with 5 7 hours a day - At Big Almaty Lake you will reach the highest point of this tour at 2,510m above sea level. - In Kyrgyzstan you will stay overnight in a yurt camp.
+- On some days driving distances are very long and it will take the whole day to reach your destination - The 2 hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground - There will be a few days of walking whilst sightseeing with 5-7 hours a day - At Big Almaty Lake you will reach the highest point of this tour at 2,510m above sea level - In Kyrgyzstan, there will be one night spent in a guest house in Chon-Kemin valley, which will have private facilities. - In Kyrgyzstan you will stay overnight in a yurt camp in Bokonbayevo, Day 5.
 Yurts are the traditional home of nomads in Central Asia.
 They are made from a wooden frame and layers of felt and canvas erected on a wooden platform.

-Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escorts will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
 If you require any more information about the pace of the tours, please contact our reservations team who will be happy to answer your questions.